sameerambastha9abcd-rgb/apnademo/README.md

 # apnademo
-this is my first git reposetries
+this is my first git reposetries this is sameer as this is my first project